mountogdengc/BESM_Character_Builder/README.md

 ## License

-This project is intended for personal use.
-See the [License](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
+This means you are free to share and adapt the material for non-commercial purposes, as long as you give appropriate credit, provide a link to the license, and indicate if changes were made.
+If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

+See the [License](LICENSE.txt) file for full details or visit [Creative Commons](http://creativecommons.org/licenses/by-nc-sa/4.0/) for more information.